digi-embedded/connectcore-ble-python/examples/EchoServerSample/readme.txt

   At this point, the application has started the service and the advertising process.
 It is now waiting for incoming connections.

-  Start the 'XBee Realy Console Sample' mobile phone application and follow these steps:
+  Start the 'Digi XBee Mobile' application and follow these steps:

     1) Select the device from the list.
 Enter the password (1234) when asked.

+    2) In the device page open the options menu located at the top-right corner of the application and select the `Relay Console` option.

-    2) In the Relay Frames console, click "SEND USER DATA RELAY" button.
+    3) In the Relay Console, click the `+` button of the `Send frames` section.

-    3) Set the 'Destination interface' to 'BLUETOOTH' in the new window.
+    3) Set the 'XBee interface' to 'BLUETOOTH' in the `Add new frame` popup.

-    6) Set 'Hello World' as the data to be sent and click 'SEND' button.
+    6) Set 'Hello World' as the `Data` to be sent and click 'Add' button.

+    7) Now, select the frame that you have just added from the `Send frames` list and click `Send selected frame`.

-    7) The data should be received by the service and sent back to the mobile application.
-Verify that a new entry appears in the 'Received User Data Relay messages' list with this content:
+    8) The data should be received by the service and sent back to the mobile application.
+Verify that a new entry appears in the 'Frames log' list with this content:

-       [Bluetooth Low Energy] Hello World
+       Hello World